pudly/schmopera-hugo/content/articles/rinaldo.md

 As Armida, Jennifer Youngs perfectly exemplified the concept of striking a balance between two pathways.
 In a costume that struck me as a blend between Maleficent and something from Game of Thrones, she delivered “Furie terribili” in a manner that showed that she reveled in her magical powers, but with not so much venom as to make her a complete harpy.
 There was grace in her malice.
 I thought, “All right, I can see why Argante finds Armida sweet and loving.”
 It was all very fairytale-like, yet we certainly lost nothing as a result.
 She clearly enjoys the chase, as she ably demonstrated in “Vo far guerra,” with dazzling harpsichord solos by Brad Bennight, and when attempting to pin down Rinaldo, she certainly did not give up easily!

+> American Baroque Opera Company has effectively made the case for Baroque opera being replete with relatable characters with palpable emotions.

 William Derusha as the Magician (dressed in this case as a friar with magical wands) lent that role a certain degree of awe, highlighted by the extended improvisation surrounding his entrance (for he does come from out of a cave, after all).
 It was highly interesting seeing these Crusaders venerate wands like holy relics, another fairytale aspect.
 Gabrielle Gilliam, as the alluring siren who leads Rinaldo into certain danger, was quite enchanting, so much so that she had to take care to be patient and not lay on her charms too thickly.
 One could see Rinaldo slowly succumbing as he thought “That’s my jam,” for Handel is very skilled at making music that makes us all think likewise.

 In allowing antique modes of expression to sound forth, yet allowing them to coexist with the practical nature of theatre, American Baroque Opera Company has effectively made the case for Baroque opera being replete with relatable characters with palpable emotions no matter the plausibility of their surroundings or their stock nature.
-This is in addition to the excellent case of Rinaldo as a great opera for beginners.
+This is in addition to the excellent case of _Rinaldo_ as a great opera for beginners.
 After all, it is perfect for those who like their fairy tales with just the right combination of morality and razzle-dazzle.